 “I watch what happens when I give back marks,” I say.
 “Most students take a quick look and throw the paper in the back of their book, or straight into the garbage.
 They spend about 10 seconds looking at the grade.
 If they don’t like the grade, they don’t look at the comments, either.

 “I make the comments to help you get better at writing.
 It takes me a few minutes to make the comments–five or six minutes for a one-page piece of writing, more for longer pieces.

 “After that, it takes me more time and effort to put a grade on a paper.
 I have to think about the writing you’ve done earlier in the term.
 I have to think about what the goals for this class are, and how close you are to reaching those goals.
 I have to think about how well other students did on this same assignment.

-“All that takes me a few minutes.
-I’m not willing to spend a few minutes on something that you will spend a few seconds on.
-And a few minutes on each of you adds up to an hour of useless work for me.”
+“All that takes me a few more minutes.
+I’m not willing to spend ten minutes on something that you will spend a few seconds on.
+And a few minutes on each of you adds up to a couple of hours of useless work for me.”

 They grumble at me: “Teachers are supposed to give us marks.”
 “How can we know how we did, if you don’t give marks?”
 “This is not the way school is supposed to go.”

 My response is always the same, and genuine.
 “I’ll make a deal with you.
 If you are willing to spend the same amount of time as I do, I’ll give you a grade.
 I’ll give you any kind of mark you like–a percentage, a mark out of 10, or a letter grade.
 All you have to do is bring me your paper and sit down with me while I figure out what grade to give you.
 If you’re willing to spend the time, I’m happy to do it.”